Things to Know Before Buying a Mitre Saw

-If you’re planning on using a mitre saw on site, or anywhere that isn’t on your workbench, you should consider investing in a saw stand, or leg stand as they’re sometimes called.
-Lightweight and rigid, the mitre saw clamps securely in the middle and is brought up to a comfortable working height.
+If you’re planning on using a mitre saw on site for your DIY projects, or anywhere that isn’t on your workbench, you should consider investing in a mitre saw stand, or leg stand as they’re sometimes called.
+Lightweight and rigid, the mitre saw clamps securely in the middle and can be raised to a comfortable working height.

 Extendable arms slide out from either side to accommodate long materials, and most feature extra clamps and stops to hold everything in place so you can gang up your work and save yourself from taking the same measurement a hundred times.

 Prepare for Dusty Work

 There’s no two ways about it, the saw blade on even the best mitre saw creates a lot of dust that you don’t want on the floor or in your lungs.
 Most mitre saws have a dust port in the back that will empty into a dust bag or, even better, a dust extraction system that hooks up to a vacuum to suck most of the dust away from the workpiece.